-This apple baked oatmeal is such a convenient and easy-to-make vegan breakfast and one of my favourites.
-Chop the apples, mix everything up in a bowl, bake, then enjoy it all week long.
+This Apple Baked Oatmeal is such a convenient and easy-to-make vegan breakfast and one of my favourites.
+Chop the apples, mix everything up in a bowl, bake, then enjoy all week long.
 It's so good for meal prep!

 If you aren't a fan of regular stovetop oatmeal but want to enjoy oats for breakfast this apple baked oatmeal, my Strawberry Baked Oatmeal or Banana Oatmeal Blueberry Banana Muffins are fantastic alternatives.

-Once baked it slices up well and has a chewy and soft (but not too soft) oaty bar-like texture, punctuated with pieces of sweet chopped apple and crunchy nuts.
+Apple Baked Oatmeal has an oaty bar-like texture, punctuated with pieces of sweet chopped apple and crunchy nuts.
 It tastes like apple pie and is perfect for people who want to learn to like oatmeal because of the health benefits but dislike the porridge-like texture.
 It's nutrient dense and packed with fiber and healthy fats.

-To make apple baked oatmeal you need some basic pantry-friendly ingredients.
-Here's a quick visual and below that I explain a bit more about each ingredient and why it's needed:
+To make this dairy-free apple baked oatmeal recipe you need some basic pantry-friendly ingredients.
+No eggs are required!
+Here's a quick visual:

 How to make Apple Baked Oatmeal